YunchaoYang/ppiclF-doc/source/examples/dem_pack_3d.rst

 As given in the governing equations, a collision search results in many computed values for each particle pair that overlapps.
 The ppiclF library uses a special algorithm (**here**) so that the user does not have to deal with the complications, and a parallel neighbor search is performed behind the scenes.
 In the external calls (see below in the next section), a distance, which for now we will call :code:`W`, is specified.
 By invoking the optional subroutine ppiclf_solve_NearestNeighbor() in line 24, the routine ppiclf_user_EvalNearestNeighbor() is called.

 The routine ppiclf_user_EvalNearestNeighbor(i,j,yi,rpropi,yj,rpropj) has six arguements.
 For the i particle, this routine will call all the j neighboring particles and boundaries that are within :code:`W` of the i particle's location.
 The current :math:`\mathbf{Y}` vector of the i and j particles may be accessed through the dummy input arguement yi(k) and yj(k), where k is one of the PPICLF_LRS values declared in the PPICLF_USER.h file.
 Similarly, the properties of the i and j particles may be accessed through the dummy input arguements rpropi(k) and rpropj(k), where k is one of the PPICLF_LRP values declared in the PPICLF_USER.h file.
+Note that the input arguements are dummy arguements, so the user should not attempt to alter their values.

 While i corresponds to the i particle in the do-loop in the routine ppiclf_user_SetYdot(), the actual value of index j can be positive, negiative, or zero. **The user should not attempt to use index j in any calculation.** The index j **CAN** be used as a conditional check though, as it is in this example.
 When j is zero, it corresponds to the point on a nearby boundary surface (see section below).
 When j is not zero, a distance can be used between the coordinates of yi and yj to see if the two particles overlap.
 If they do, a collision force is computed and stored in a vector ppiclf_ydotc which is then used to compute the collision force in the above routine ppiclf_user_SetYdot().

 When j is zero, a collision force is still computed with the same soft sphere model, with the assumption that the boundary is a particle of infinite mass.
 The corresponding coordinates in the yj array in the case of a boundary then gives the closest point on a nearby boundary.

 The subroutine ppiclf_user_EvalNearestNeighbor() is given below for this case.

 .. code-block:: fortran
  :linenos: